 You don't need to pay for any additional software, or worry about your students learning a complicated webinar system.

-Here's a quick overview of the two types of webinar events you can run on Ruzuku:
+Here's a quick overview of two of the types of webinar events you can run on Ruzuku:

 - Host a live video broadcast so your participants can see you present live.

 - Video streaming allows you to broadcast live directly from your webcam to everyone on the event page.